JensLiebehenschel/AlgDat/README.md

 This repository provides Jupyter notebooks with the implementation of basic algorithms and data structures.
 You can play around with the code in many ways.

 The intention is to deepen the undestanding by adapting and running the code.

+The intention is not to explain the algorithms.
+It shall be supplemntal material, certainly with necessary comments and hints.

 We use simple [naming conventions](namingConventions.md) here.

 For more details please look into [the FAQs](FAQs.md).